zulfiqarAlibalti/NextGen-ai/README.md

 👉 **Modern User Interface**: A modern and user-friendly interface, offering an intuitive experience for users.

-👉 **Generative AI Integration**: Utilize OpenAI's API to integrate advanced generative AI functionalities into your
+👉 **Generative AI Integration**: Utilize OpenAI's API to integrate advanced generative AI functionalities into your project.